 Inside this bus was rather rowdy.
 The little girl was chatting her mother up and the bus radio was tuned on a little loudly too.
 Maybe it was loud because I was sitting close, but it didn’t bother me like that since my brain wasn’t keen on listening.
-As usual, i was oblivious to where i really was since i was “too into my phone”.
+As usual, I was oblivious to where I was since I was “too into my phone”.
 It took only a moment to get interested in the little girl’s talk after I realized it wasn’t Helen Paul‘s chatter from the bus’ radio that I had been unconsciously listening to.
 It was that little girl!

 She got my attention when she almost poked out my eyes while in the middle of her chatter with her mother.
 It seemed like she was trying to point out her supposedly French teacher to her mother in the middle of a crowd, through the bus’ window.
 And with all forms of gesticulations to her mum, rather forgetting she was in a regular 14-seater not-too-much-room-for-body-movement bus.
-Apparently, she really wanted her mother to place her teacher.
+She wanted her mother to place her teacher.
 The man in her direction was trying to board a bus.
-How she saw the teacher in the midst of the rush, only God knew.
+How she saw the teacher amidst the rush, only God knew.

 I tried to follow her fingers to the spot she was frantically yelling at her mum to ‘lookie there’.
-Ofcourse a person with 20/20 vision wouldn’t make out anything other than moving ants at that kind of distance, but this little girl knew it was her French teacher that she promised to give N3000 to, and she planned collecting that full amount from her mum, as i extrapolated from eavesdropping into their conversation.
+Of course a person with 20/20 vision wouldn’t make out anything other than moving ants at that kind of distance, but this little girl knew it was her French teacher that she promised to give N3000 to, and she planned to collect that full amount from her mum, as I extrapolated from eavesdropping into their conversation.
 [It’s not like I (and the other passengers) could help not eavesdropping].
-Her unshaking defense was ‘I promised and a promise is a sin and a sin is a debt’.
+Her firm defense was ‘I promised and a promise is a sin and a sin is a debt’.